5 Ways to Stop Apps from Opening on Startup on Mac

 Paste the following paths into the boxes, one at a time, press Return, and delete unneeded launch daemons and launch agents.

-How to Stop Apps from Launching via App Preferences
+How to Stop Apps from Launching on Mac Startup via App Preferences

 Another way to prevent apps from opening on Mac startup is to use app preferences.
 Just launch the app you want to disable on startup, open its Preferences window, find the option to manage its startup, and change its status to Disabled.